sighupio/workshop-material/devsecopsday/kubernetes-security/hands-on/04-rbac.md

 kubectl auth can-i list pods -n my-namespace --as user1
 ```

+What happens if you try the same thing but for the `default` namespace?

 ## Creating and Managing ServiceAccounts

 ### **Step 1:** Understanding the Role of ServiceAccounts